SheetJS/test_files/README.md

 `number_format_*` tests the number_format files in various locales (the original files were opened in Excel 2013 with the given locale and saved).
 In Excel 2013, only the BIFF5 workbooks are written with the specific codepages.
+For example, `number_format_estonian` uses code page 1257.

 `large_strings` tests large strings and a large shared string table.
 Larger strings are programmatically generated using `CONCATENATE` while the shared